offlinesec/offlinesec-client/docs/how_to_prepare_sap_softs.md

 Create new text file (.txt extension) and insert all data from the buffer.
 The file should look like this:<br />
 ![Screenshot](./img/text_softs.png)

-* Important Note: if you encounter the following error message
+* Important Note: if you encounter the following error message<br />
 ![Screenshot](./img/error1.jpg)

 You should do the following: